ImperialCollegeLondon/MSE404-MM/docs/labs/lab02/readme.md

 !!! example "Task 6 - Visualising and Running"
     We want to visualise all three molecules; methane, ethane and ethene to see the structural differences.
 We then want to run a total energy calculation

-    - Using the `convert_qe_to_vesta.py` script, visualise the structures for Methane, Ethane and Ethene yourself.
+    - Using `c2x` and `vesta`, visualise the structures for Methane, Ethane and Ethene yourself.

     - Run a total energy calculation for ethane and ethene using `pw.x` as you did for methane.
 How do the eigenvalues compare between the molecules?

     ??? success "Answer"
         The eigenvalues are printed in eV.
 Methane, ethane and ethene have a different number of eigenvalues as shown below.

         Methane:    -17.3307  -9.3182  -9.3176  -9.3173

         Ethane:    -18.9981 -15.1568 -10.4905 -10.4893  -9.0301  -7.7951  -7.7936

         Ethene:    -19.2564 -14.3120 -11.4232  -9.9431  -8.1807  -6.8756

         - Methane has 8 electrons in the calculation, therefore 4 doubly occupied states and 4 eigenvalues.